About Jade

 I learned of EFT almost casually after contacting a hypnotherapist I found online.
 Before we got around to doing any hypnotherapy, she introduced me to EFT and explained that she had just learned it and wanted to try it on me.
 I agreed, and, to my surprise and delight, after only five minutes of tapping, several years of “carpal tunnel” pain literally melted away (and did not return for over two years)!

 As a child I was bullied for my perceived sexuality and my gender expression.
 It was relentless, confusing and went on for many years.
-I never asked for help, and at the time I believed it was all my fault.
+Like so many young people in my situation, I never asked for help, and at the time I believed it was all my fault.

-EFT helped me begin to sit with my painful feelings, thoughts and memories, and to ultimately understand how vulnerable I was to the conditioning of those experiences - conditioning that resulted in the many unfortunate beliefs, behaviors and reflexes I developed in response, and the shame that accompanied them.
+This process has led to an evolving understanding of how vulnerable I had been to the conditioning of my earlier experiences - conditioning that resulted in the many unfortunate beliefs, behaviors and reflexes I developed in response, and the shame that accompanied them.

-Through dedicated EFT practice, I've come to understand that what I experienced is a form of complex trauma.
-I now know, for example, that the conclusions I came to about myself – that I was defective, that I was wrong – weren't true at all.
+Dedicated tapping practice has also helped me understand that what I experienced growing up (like so many LGBTQ+ folks) is a form of complex trauma.
+I now know, for example, that the conclusions I came to about myself – that I was defective, that I was wrong – aren't true, and they could never have been true.
 I've also learned that letting go of the past is a skill we can cultivate, and that recovery from trauma is possible.